melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ### Find marker genes for Cluster 2, Cluster 3 and Cluster 8

-The gene list is too long, we will just focus on Cluster 2, Cluster 3 and Cluster 8 with significant p-value (adjust p-value < 0.05).
+Because the gene list is long, we will focus on Cluster 2, Cluster 3 and Cluster 8 marker genes with significant p-values (adjust p-value < 0.05).

 ```r
 Cluster2.markers <- marker.genes.pbmc.rna[marker.genes.pbmc.rna$cluster==2